invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     If you get an error message about a module not being installed, check that the `invokeai` environment is active and if not, repeat step 5.

-    Note that `configure_invokeai.py` and `invoke.py` should be installed under your virtual environment directory and the system should find them on the PATH.
-If this isn't working on your system, you can call the scripts directory using `python scripts/configure_invokeai.py` and
+    Note that `invokeai-configure` and `invoke.py` should be installed under your virtual environment directory and the system should find them on the PATH.
+If this isn't working on your system, you can call the scripts directory using `python scripts/invokeai-configure` and
     `python scripts/invoke.py`.

     !!! tip